 In Figure 7, the handset counts with one-minute collection time intervals is compared to the aggregated data set with five-minute intervals.
 Figure 7 (a) shows the data set of one-minute collection time intervals on base station B5 before station Y, Cell 2, from the second data set.
 Figure 7 (b) shows the aggregated data of the handset count with five-minute intervals for the same data set on the same day and base station.
 The handset counts with one-minute collection time intervals in Figure 7 (a) are closely related to the passing of trains.
 The five-minute aggregated handset counts in Figure 7 (b) show fewer and less distinct peaks, with lower values, and are less obviously relatable to the trains passing the base station.

+Similarly, the mobile phone data in Figure 6 is from the first data set with five-minute collection time intervals.
 With one-minute collection time intervals as shown in Figure 7 (a), the peaks are more frequent and show that a large share of the peaks is in connection with trains travelling away from the city in the afternoon.